scikit-hep/scikit-hep.github.io/pages/developers/packaging.md

 build-backend = "setuptools.build_meta"
 ```

-This completely changes your build process if you have Pip 10 or later.
-When
+This completely changes your build process if you have Pip 10 or later (you can
+disable it with `--no-build-isolation` in special cases, like when writing
-this file is present, Pip creates a virtual environment, installs exactly what
+custom conda-forge recipes).
+When this file is present, Pip creates a virtual
-it sees here, then builds a wheel (as described in PEP 518).
-It then discards
+environment, installs exactly what it sees here, then builds a wheel (as
-that environment, and installs the wheel.
-This **a)** makes the build process
+described in PEP 518).
+It then discards that environment, and installs the
+wheel.
+This **a)** makes the build process reproducible and **b)** makes local
-reproducible and **b)** makes local developer installs match the standard
+developer installs match the standard install procedure.
+Also, **c)** the
-install procedure.
-Also, **c)** the build requirements do not leak into the
+build requirements do not leak into the dev or install environments -- you do
-dev or install environments -- you do not need to have `wheel` installed in
+not need to have `wheel` installed in your dev environment, for example.
+It
-your dev environment, for example.
-It also **d)** allows complete specification
+also **d)** allows complete specification of the environment that `setup.py`
-of the environment that `setup.py` runs in, so you can add packages that can be
+runs in, so you can add packages that can be imported in `setup.py`.
+You should
-imported in `setup.py`.
-You should *not* be using `setup_requires`; it does not
+*not* be using `setup_requires`; it does not work properly and is deprecated.
-work properly and is deprecated.
-If you want to have source builds that work
+If you want to have source builds that work in Pip 9 or earlier (not common),
-in Pip 9 or earlier (not common), you should have dev instructions on how to
-install requirements needed to run `setup.py`.
+you should have dev instructions on how to install requirements needed to run
+`setup.py`.

 You can also use this to select your entire build system; we use setuptools
 above but you can also use others, such as [Flit][] or [Poetry][].
 This is